April 15, 1936 – January 13, 2019

 At Allan’s request, a funeral will not be held.
 Memorial donations, in lieu of flowers, may be made in Allan’s name to the Alzheimer Society or to the Heart & Stroke Fund.

-A celebration of life will be held at a later date.
+A celebration of life will be held for Allan on Sunday, April 14th from 11 am – 1 pm At Lincoln Lanes.
 Arrangements have been entrusted to Pleasant Valley Funeral Home, 4303 Pleasant Valley Road, Vernon, BC V1T 4M4, phone: 250-542-4333 fax: 250-542-2319, expressions of sympathy may be sent to the family at www.pleasantvalleyfh.com.